 "Since the early 2000s, when TNF blockers were first used for psoriatic arthritis, the bar for treatment has been raised," says Christopher Ritchlin, MD, a rheumatologist at the University of Rochester Medical Center.
 For many people, TNF blockers restore their energy, their ability to function, and their overall quality of life, especially at first.

 "The response sometimes diminishes over time," says Ritchlin.
 If and when this happens, doctors have a number of options to restore relief, either by adding another medication to the treatment plan or by trying a different TNF-blocker.

 Creating Your Psoriatic Arthritis Health Care Team

 It's important that you have a health care team that meets your needs with psoriatic arthritis.
 This team may include:

-- Rheumatologist for your joints
+- A rheumatologist for your joints

-- Dermatologist for your skin
+- A dermatologist for your skin

-Be sure to ask others who have psoriatic arthritis for physician referrals.
+Be sure to ask others who have psoriatic arthritis for doctor referrals.
 You can also search the National Psoriasis Foundation web site for specialists in your area.
 When interviewing potential health care providers, be sure to ask: